algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_transfer.AlgoTransferParams.md

 • **to**: `string` \| [`SendTransactionFrom`](../modules/types_transaction.md#sendtransactionfrom)

-The account / account address that will receive the ALGOs
+The account / account address that will receive the Algo

 #### Defined in